openlegend/core-rules/core/src/04-wealth-equipment/01-chapter-four.md

 Some items have the *bulky* property.
 You can carry one *bulky* item at no penalty.
 You can carry a second *bulky* item, but your speed is reduced to 5'.

-> #### Tech Levels
-> \
-> Tech Levels provide a simplified way of defining the technology available to a given society.
-Open Legend uses the following four tech levels to broadly categorize the technological advances that a society can make: \
-> \
-> TL 0 - Stone Age, Bronze Age, Iron Age, Medieval Age \
-> TL 1 - Modern Age \
-> TL 2 - Near Future (mechs, cyborgs, laser weapons) \
-> TL 3 - Far Future (intergalactic space travel, nanotechnology, quantum-powered technology) \
-> \
-> When planning a campaign, the GM can specify which tech level (or levels) the campaign will use.
-For example, a typical sword and sorcery campaign would be set at tech level 0, while a steampunk campaign would probably use a good mix of tech levels 0 and 1.
-> \
-> \
-> **Mixing Tech Levels** \
-> You may encounter situations in which one group has a significant technological advantage over another group, such as an intergalactic empire (tech level 3) waging war upon a primitive civilization (tech level 0).
-In cases like these, the GM may assign blanket advantage or disadvantage to actions equal to the difference of the opposing tech levels.
-Using the previous example, the primitive civilization would receive disadvantage 3 on all actions in which the technology disparity plays an important role, while the intergalactic empire would receive advantage 3 on such actions.

 ## Weapons & Implements

-In this section you will find the tools needed to pick weapons and armor that your character will use in battle.
-The first half is a simplified weapon and armor creation table that can help to guide you to the right choice that makes the most sense for your Character.
-The second half is a more complex area for making more specific weapons.

-*Open Legend does not insist that every weapon be equal in terms of the mechanical benefits in using it, thus some weapons will be seen more often, since they offer more advantages to the wielder than other weapons.*
+The Weapons & Implements table provides information about a wide variety of gear that you will use in combat.
+It features examples from a wide variety of genres and settings, and you can easily adapt existing weapons to your campaign simply by changing the name and keeping the mechanical statistics.
+For example, a flamethrower can just as easily become an alchemical acid spitter.

-**Examples** are a few weapons or armor that could reflect this category.
+**Examples** list one or more weapons or implements that are mechanically equivalent.
 It is not an exhaustive list by any means, but simply something to get your brain working.
 Feel free to discuss with your GM about other items that would make sense.

 **Category** is the general group that the weapon falls into.
 Some weapons may fall into multiple categories.
 If a weapon falls into multiple categories, for each attack, the wielder must choose the mode being used and the attack gains the benefits of that category.
-For example a dagger is both “Close Ranged” and “One-handed Melee”.
+For example, a dagger is both “Close Ranged” and “One-handed Melee”.
 On each attack, the wielder chooses the mode.

 * **Melee** - weapons in this category are meant for close quarters hand-to-hand combat.

     * **One-handed Melee** - The weapon uses a single hand and allows the other hand to be used for carrying another object, second weapon, or kept free for other actions.
-When wielding a one-handed weapon in each hand, you gain advantage 1 to all melee attacks; with two weapons, you have a better chance of capitalizing on openings in your target's defense.
-If both weapons you are wielding have passive benefits such as the Defensive property, your benefit is the best of the two but does not stack.
+When wielding a one-handed weapon in each hand, you gain advantage 1 to all melee attackse.
+If both weapons you are wielding have passive benefits such as the *defensive* property, use the best of the two benefits; they are not added together.
     * **Two-Handed Melee** - The weapon requires two hands to wield and cannot be used with a shield or other weapon.
-Two-handed melee weapons grant advantage 1 to all attacks; blows delivered with both hands are usually more deadly.
+Two-handed melee weapons grant advantage 1 to all attacks.
     * **Versatile Melee** - The weapon can be wielded either one-handed or two-handed.
 The wielder can freely switch between the two modes and has all of the benefits and restrictions of whichever mode they are using.

 * **Ranged** - Weapons in this category can be used to make ranged attacks with no penalty up to their range increment (in feet).
 Attacks made up to twice the normal range suffer disadvantage 1, and attacks made up to three times the normal range suffer disadvantage 2.
 Attacks at farther distances cannot be made.
 Note that ammunition for ranged weapons is generally not kept track of, as it is assumed you have brought enough ammo with you.
-A weapon like a rocket launcher should be handled as one-time use, expendable extraordinary item.
     * **Range Increments**

         * **Close Ranged** - Range increment of 25'.